Policymaker. Problem solver. Consensus builder.

 Nonprofit Experience

 Her work in the nonprofit sector has been focused on housing affordability and community reinvestment.
-At Woodstock Institute, a research and policy organization in Chicago, she was focused on bank lending and financial services and advocated for legislative changes to address payday lending and predatory lending.
+At Woodstock Institute, a research and policy organization in Chicago, Marti focused on bank lending and financial services and advocated for legislative changes to address payday lending and predatory lending.
 As director of a grant-funded project at DePaul University’s Institute for Housing Studies, Marti packaged data for researchers and policymakers to further the preservation of affordable rental housing.
-She currently works for Bridge Communities, a nonprofit based in Glen Ellyn that provides housing and supportive services for families experiencing homelessness.
+Through 2024, Marti also worked for Bridge Communities, a nonprofit based in Glen Ellyn that provides housing and supportive services for families experiencing homelessness.

 Skills to Bring People Together